Explicit conditional bounds for the residue of a Dedekind zeta-function at $s=1$: Auxiliary results

-To apply the bounds in \eqref{eq:Quack} later, we establish an apprximation for $\Psi(x)$.
-Our proof is motivated by related work of Ramar\'{e} \cite{RamareEESF}, whose method is similar to approaches in Rosser and Schoenfeld's paper \cite{Rosser}.
+The following result may be of independent interest.
+The method to prove it is motivated by the related work of Ramar\'{e} \cite{RamareEESF}, whose method is similar to the approaches in Rosser and Schoenfeld's paper \cite{Rosser}. \begin{theorem} If the Riemann Hypothesis (RH) is true and $x\geq e$, then